Dr Sarah Jarvis, MBE

 Dr Sarah Jarvis is the Clinical Director of the Patient Platform, an active medical writer, broadcaster, and the resident doctor for BBC Radio 2.

-For most of us, the fact that holidays are so different from the rest of our lives is part of the appeal – different weather, different routine, different time zones, exotic locations.
+For most of us, the fact that holidays are so different from the rest of our lives is part of the appeal – different weather, routine, time zones, and exotic locations.
 But while it's perfectly possible to holiday safely if you have epilepsy, some of these changes can increase the risk of more frequent seizures.

 Specialist Medical Cover